chainer/chainer-chemistry/README.md

 ## Installation

-For usual user, `chainerchem` can be installed via PyPI:
+Usual users can install this library via PyPI:
 ```
 pip install chainerchem
 ```

 The software is still beta version and in experimental development.
-If you would like to use latest sources or develop `chainerchem`, please install master branch with the command:
+If you would like to use latest sources. please install master branch with the command:

 ```